Ordinal Regression: Breathing Test Results.

 40to59 -1

-We now have the final categories coded as -1, as required.
-Therefore we refit both models:
+We now have the last categories coded as -1, as also done in the textbook.
+Refitting both models:

 Code